geyserfund/geyser-app/README.md

 feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `Use eslint in VS code`

+**Note: This is to be used for consistent placing and adering to certain coding practice !**

+step 1: Make sure you have eslint extension installed in your vscode environment.

+step 2: Add these variables to your VScode settings

+"editor.formatOnSave": true,
+// turn it off for JS and JSX, we will do this via eslint "[javascript]": {
+"editor.formatOnSave": false
+},
+"[javascriptreact]": {
+"editor.formatOnSave": false
+},
+// show eslint icon at bottom toolbar "eslint.alwaysShowStatus": true,
+// tell the ESLint plugin to run on save "editor.codeActionsOnSave": {
+"source.fixAll": true
+},

 ## Learn More

 You can learn more in the